 How we use evolutionary theory principles to make effective advertising?

 So, we know we’re hardwired to look out for certain signals.
 And we would not have survived as a species if we had not paid attention to certain stimuli.
 In particular, faces are very important for humans.
 Faces signal health, genetics but especially emotion which has allowed empathy and co-operation, which has played a large part in our survival.

 There are plenty of examples where we can tap into these evolutionary principles through advertising.
 One of the most powerful ways of doing this is through emotion.
 Many advertisers tap into the importance of emotion, especially our own examples of Cadbury, O2 and CompareTheMarket including adorable animals.
-Research into ‘What Makes Online Content Go Viral?’ found in, increase in emotionality made a New York Times article 18% more likely to reach the ‘most emailed’ list.
+Research into ‘What Makes Online Content Go Viral?’ found that an increase in emotional salience made a New York Times article 18% more likely to reach the ‘most emailed’ list.
 And you are twice as likely to recall adverts two weeks later if they are emotional.
-Emotional advertising is not a new phenomenon, with many recognising the effectiveness of it, but the evolutionary theory can help us understand why it is so effective.
+Emotive advertising is not a new phenomenon, with many recognising the effectiveness of it, but the evolutionary theory can help us understand why it is so effective.